vbgl/easycrypt/README.md

 Installing requirements using OPAM (POSIX systems - preferred)
 --------------------------------------------------------------------

-Starting with opam 1.2.0, you can install all the needed depdendencies via the opam OCaml packages manager.
+Starting with opam 1.2.0, you can install all the needed dependencies via the opam OCaml packages manager.

   0. Optionally, switch to a dedicated compiler for EasyCrypt: